Updated: Jan 26

 squeeze of lemon

-1. For this dish lets start by making the agedashi broth, to be able to make this broth firstly we need to make dashi stock.
-To make dashi add the hand sized piece of kombu to 200 ml of water to a pan and let soak for around 15 minutes off the heat.
-Next add the pan to a low simmer and slowly bring to a boil.
-As soon as the water comes to a boil remove from the heat and add roughly a hand sized amount of bonito flakes.
-Let the stock infuse for around 10 minutes (almost as if it was like a pot of tea) then strain the broth into a bowl, now we have dashi stock.
+1. For this dish lets start by making the agedashi broth, to be able to make this broth we firstly need to make up a dashi stock.
+To make dashi add 5g of cleaned kombu and 200mls of water into a small saucepan then allow to soak for around 20 minutes off of the heat.
+Next add the pan to a medium simmer then slowly bring up to a boil.
+As soon as the water comes to a boil remove from the heat then add 5g bonito flakes.
+Allow the stock to infuse for around 10 minutes (almost as if it was like a pot of tea) then pass the broth through a fine sieve into another saucepan, now we have dashi stock.

-2. To transform the dashi into agedashi stock, add the dashi stock into a pan and simmer on a low heat.
-Next add 2 tbsp of soy, 2 tbsp of mirin, 2 tsp of sugar then a small squeze of fresh lemon.
-Simmer for around 10 minutes on a low heat and set aside.
-We now have agedashi broth.
+2. To transform the dashi into agedashi stock, place the dashi back onto a medium heat then bring the stock up to a simmer.
+Next add 30mls of soy, 30mls of mirin and 30mls of sake.
+Simmer for approximately 10 minutes on a low heat and set aside and we now have the agedashi broth.

 4. While we're waiting for the tofu we can prepare the lotus crisps, peel the lotus root then slice as thin as you possibly can.
-In a pan add around 250 ml of oil and bring the temperature up to 180 degrees centigrade, next add the sliced lotus root and fry until golden.
-Remove from the pan and drain on a paper towel, season the crisps with a pinch of salt, curry powder, and a tiny pinch of sugar.
+In a pan add around 200 ml of cooking oil then bring the temperature up to 180 degrees centigrade, next add the sliced lotus root and fry until golden brown.
+Remove from the pan and drain on a paper towel, season the crisps with a pinch of salt and curry powdr.
 Keep the oil as we can use this for the tofu.

-6. We are now all set, let's serve!
-In a bowl add the fried tofu cubes followed with a ladle of agedashi stock around the side.
+6. To serve, add the fried tofu into bowls then add a ladle of agedashi stock around the side.
 Sprinkle over the lotus crisps and add finely sliced spring onion and a few specks of bonito flakes over the top.
 I hope you like the recipe and enjoy this healthy umami bowl of a dish!

-Ok, to make this recipe vegan simply remove the bonito flakes from the topping, as for the dashi, instead of using bonito flakes you could use dried shiitake mushrooms.
-I guess if you wanted to try this dish using fish you could use a white fish such as cod or even sea bass instead of using tofu.
+To make this recipe vegan simply remove the bonito flakes from the topping and as for the dashi, instead of using bonito flakes you could use dried shiitake mushrooms.
+I guess if you wanted to try this dish using fish instead of tofu then you could use a white fish such as cod or even sea bass.
 I think fish would really compliment the agedashi broth and would completely lift the dish.
-If you cannot get hold of lotus root then potato would work just as well for this.
-If you want to add more substance to this dish then you could also eat with a bowl of cooked japanese rice and pickles.
+If you cannot get hold of lotus root then potato would also work just as well for the crisps.
+If you want to add more substance to this dish then you could also eat with a bowl of steamed japanese rice and pickles.
 Have fun and peace as always!